Chris Benoit (song): Music video

 The music video for "Chris Benoit" was filmed in June 2012, five years after the Chris Benoit murders took place.
 It was the first music video from The Mighty Death Pop!
 Violent J allowed French directors the Deka Brothers to exercise creative control over the video, with ICP's only input being a request for "minimal wrestling scenes" and "plenty of slow-motion, blur and artsy abstraction".
 Also in the video there were a few stock picture flashes of Chris Benoit himself.
 Violent J wanted the video to look like those made by Nirvana and was impressed with the Deka Brothers' work on Skrillex's First of the Year (Equinox).
 The music video aired on July 26–27, 2012 during a live episode of Violent J's "The Witching Hours" on Psychopathic Radio.
 The music video was later released on the Psychopathic Records YouTube channel.

 Reception

 The Houston Press criticized the song, suggesting that it glorified the wrestler's murders.
+The video also stirred controversy, for the same reason.
 Spin said that the song uses the wrestler's psyche "to stare into the void".
 Graveside Entertainment cited "Chris Benoit" as a standout of the Mighty Death Pop!, calling it one of Insane Clown Posse's darkest songs, writing "ICP wisely took a more subtle approach focusing on the mind state someone like Benoit may have had during and after the act and it works extremely well."

+Nathan Foster, of Classic Rock History, ranked the song #1 in the list of the band's best songs.